 FAT Brands Inc. Announces Redemption of $43.2 Million of Series B Cumulative Preferred Stock at $23.69 Per Share

-/EIN News/ -- LOS ANGELES, Oct.
+LOS ANGELES, Oct.
 24, 2022 (GLOBE NEWSWIRE) -- FAT (Fresh.
 Authentic.
 Tasty.)
-Brands Inc. (NASDAQ: FAT) (“FAT Brands” or the “Company”), a leading global franchising company and parent company of iconic brands including Round Table Pizza, Fatburger, Johnny Rockets, Twin Peaks, Fazoli’s and 12 other restaurant concepts, today announced the redemption of 1,821,831 shares of its 8.25% Series B Cumulative Preferred Stock (NASDAQ: FATBP) from an affiliate of Garnett Station Partners, for $43.2 million.
+Brands Inc. FAT ("FAT Brands" or the "Company"), a leading global franchising company and parent company of iconic brands including Round Table Pizza, Fatburger, Johnny Rockets, Twin Peaks, Fazoli's and 12 other restaurant concepts, today announced the redemption of 1,821,831 shares of its 8.25% Series B Cumulative Preferred Stock FATBP from an affiliate of Garnett Station Partners, for $43.2 million.

 The shares of Series B Preferred Stock were redeemed at a price of $23.69 per share plus accrued and unpaid dividends to the date of redemption.